 - State funding for certain school districts.

 EHB 2242 temporarily changes the state levy from a budget-based system to a rate-based system.
 The rate for taxes due in 2018 through 2021 will be fixed at $2.70 per $1,000 of market value.
-This means the levy will fluctuate with increases and decreases to statewide property values.

 The new legislation divides the state levy into two parts.
 The first part (Part 1) functions much like the current state levy.
 The rate established for tax year 2018 will be frozen and used for taxes due for the remainder of the rate-based period (2019-2021).

 The second part of the state levy (Part 2) is equal to $2.70 minus the rate of Part 1.
 The rate for state levy Part 2 is also fixed at the 2018 rate for tax years 2019 through 2021.

 $2.70 (Fixed levy rate) - $1.85* (Part 1) = $0.85 (Part 2)

 Important: This example assumes the assessed value is at 100 percent of true market value.
 Actual state rates will vary by county.

 Changes to local levies do not begin until the tax year 2019.
 In 2019, maintenance and operations levies proposed by local school districts and approved by voters will be replaced by enrichment levies.
 Enrichment levies are capped at the lesser of $1.50 per $1,000 of assessed value or $2,500 per full-time equivalent student.
 Beginning in 2020, the maximum dollar per student portion of this limitation is increased by inflation.